vinyasmusic/signoz.io/src/pages/case-study/outplay.md

 ### How did SigNoz help?
 We migrated our entire workload from EC2 to Kubernetes, so that scaling would be easier.
 Then we started optimising the backend, that's when SigNoz helped us.
 We started getting a list of APIs and database call times which we started optimising.
 We are able to load more users now with the same infra and the backend response time is 35% faster.
 We handle peak load 3000 active concurrent connections currently.
 Generating traces for background services and DB calls to understand and improve their services.
-Also, track all the DB call traces from background workers to check for potential bottlenecks.s
+Also, track all the DB call traces from background workers to check for potential bottlenecks.
 We use traces in the dev and staging environment to find any performance issues.
 The QA team also uses APM tools in the staging environment to check if any APIs are taking a lot of time or finding any anomalies.

 <br />